tildetown/rodo/README.md

 # rodo

-A minimal list manager for people who live on the command line.
+rodo is a list-management tool for people who prefer to use the command line.

+This document serves as a reference for operating rodo.
+This document assumes you have basic command line skills.

+If you are experience with setting up software projects, you can skip to the [Quick start](#quick-start) section.

 # Screenshot